Biz-mark/Quicksilver/README.md

 This is adaptation of package: [JosephSilber/page-cache](https://github.com/JosephSilber/page-cache) (Go get him some stars)

-Lighnintg fast cache system that converts your website page to static html files.
+Lightning fast cache system that converts your website page to static html files.
-Super useful for anyone who wants their static website to be more fast.
+Super useful for anyone who wants their static website to be faster.

 **Work in progress.**